brunofontes/pdshell/man/pdshell.1.md

 : Shows a help message and exit.

 # EXAMPLES
-**pdshell --player "/bin/mpv --no-vid --volume=50.000"**
+**pdshell \--player "/bin/mpv \--no-vid \--volume=50.000"**
-: Play the music using '/bin/mpv' with no video and volume set as 50%.
+: Play the music using `/bin/mpv` with no video and volume set as 50%.

+**pdshell -nm -sc "tmux splitw todolist list" -sc "firefox https://webmail.company.com" -sc "./logHour.sh" : At the start of each pomo it will split the tmux window, and list tasks on `todolist` at it, open the company webmail in **firefox** and run a script called **logHour.sh*.

 # EXIT VALUES
 Exit Values: The possible return codes and their meanings.